-PA: What I feel that this region of Moradabad and Bareily is the vicinity of Delhi and NCR.
+PA: I feel that this region of Moradabad and Bareily is the vicinity of Delhi and NCR.
 The advantage is that these places are saturated.
-A big region with commercial complex is like NCR and the industrial and residential area with good Air Quality to live and work, for shopping you can go to Delhi.
-We are witnessing upcoming industrial, residential, hospitality, wellness, commercial projects and the represent the future of urban growth in Tier 2 and Tier 3 cities.
-The urban development is mixed and also the entry of MNC like Walmart, Bharti are putting big retail outlets in Moradabad, Rampur, Bareilly, Chandosi and Sambhal.
-They are focus on these towns as there are new customers and with the research these MNC client do before setting shops are to understand where their new consumers are because cities like Delhi are full to brim and over served.
+A big region with commercial complexes is like NCR and the industrial and residential area with good Air Quality to live and work, for shopping you can go to Delhi.
+We are witnessing upcoming industrial, residential, hospitality, wellness, and commercial projects and the represent the future of urban growth in Tier 2 and Tier 3 cities.
+The urban development is mixed and also the entry of MNCs like Walmart, and Bharti are putting big retail outlets in Moradabad, Rampur, Bareilly, Chandosi, and Sambhal.
+They are focused on these towns as there are new customers and with the research these MNC clients do before setting shops are to understand where their new consumers are because cities like Delhi are full to the brim and over-served.

 BMR: How is the material picking of luxury products and materials done in Tier 2 and Tier 3 cities?

-PA: After Covid the tendency or mentality of the client is to spend big on themselves unlike in past.
+PA: After Covid the tendency or mentality of the client is to spend big on themselves unlike in the past.
 They feel that they can control their expenditure own lifestyle, but now the willingness to spend on themselves has increased giving a boost to the Lifestyle industry which we also are a part of.
-The project opportunities in wellness and hospitality domain have picked up and as people are visiting frequently and we are doing a lot of projects like resort and hotel, and the trends indicate they are picking up and trends keep on changing.
+The project opportunities in the wellness and hospitality domain have picked up and as people are visiting frequently and we are doing a lot of projects like resorts and hotels, and the trends indicate they are picking up and trends keep on changing.

-Last few years Industrial Architecture is the keyword, myself and peers are doing very industrial heavy structures, brandishing steel, rivets, nuts, bolts and girders loudly and not covering them.
-Earlier we use to have a girder hidden in a plywood box, now you see the heaviness of the girder, edges of steel and this indicates honesty of material in architecture without hiding the honesty of material like noticing steel or be able to count number of bricks of a brick wall justifies the material.
+Last few years Industrial Architecture is the keyword, my and peers are doing very industrial heavy structures, brandishing steel, rivets, nuts, bolts, and girders loudly and not covering them.
+Earlier we use to have a girder hidden in a plywood box, now you see the heaviness of the girder, and edges of steel and this indicates the honesty of material in architecture without hiding the honesty of material like noticing steel or be able to count a number of bricks of a brick wall justifies the material.

 BMR: How do you start the material selection, are online and offline sources required?

 PA: Our professional need is to touch the material and feel it.
-Online website presents a wonderful opportunity but to finalise the material I have to touch it.
-Even if I finalise the color I have to look at color of the screen and finalise it but it varies with the screen.
-In construction industry the role of offline and online plays an important role but finally it the physicality of the product plays an important role.
-My view is in small towns where I operate from its not possible to have access to best materials.
-It is possible to view the best products available everywhere online, select it and source it locally at our project sites.
+The online website presents a wonderful opportunity but to finalize the material I have to touch it.
+Even if I finalise the color I have to look at color of the screen and finalize it but it varies with the screen.
+In the construction industry the role of offline and online plays an important role but finally it the physicality of the product plays an important role.
+My view is in small towns where I operate from its not possible to have access to the best materials.
+It is possible to view the best products available everywhere online, select it, and source it locally at our project sites.